daeyun/distributed-key-value-store/README.md

 Randomized delay was implemented by waiting certain amount of time (range specified by the arguments of kv_storage) before sending the message to the replicas.

 For our purpose, the servers/clients processes are numbered from 0 to 3, assuming 4 servers in total.
-The following is the has values for the processes.
+The following is the hash values for the processes.

 Process 0: 115